jdx/mise/README.md

       --pin
           Save exact version to `~/.tool-versions`

-          e.g.: `rtx local --pin nodejs@20` will save `nodejs 20.0.0` to ~/.tool-versions
+          e.g.: `rtx local --pin nodejs@18` will save `nodejs 18.0.0` to ~/.tool-versions

       --fuzzy
           Save fuzzy version to `~/.tool-versions`

-          e.g.: `rtx local --fuzzy nodejs@20` will save `nodejs 20` to ~/.tool-versions this is the default behavior unless RTX_ASDF_COMPAT=1
+          e.g.: `rtx local --fuzzy nodejs@18` will save `nodejs 18` to ~/.tool-versions this is the default behavior unless RTX_ASDF_COMPAT=1

       --remove <PLUGIN>
           Remove the plugin(s) from ~/.tool-versions

 Examples:
-  # set the current version of nodejs to 20.x
+  # set the current version of nodejs to 18.x
-  # will use a precise version (e.g.: 20.0.0) in .tool-versions file
+  # will use a fuzzy version (e.g.: 18) in .tool-versions file
-  $ rtx global nodejs@20
+  $ rtx global --fuzzy nodejs@18

-  # set the current version of nodejs to 20.x
+  # set the current version of nodejs to 18.x
-  # will use a fuzzy version (e.g.: 20) in .tool-versions file
+  # will use a precise version (e.g.: 18.0.0) in .tool-versions file
-  $ rtx global --fuzzy nodejs@20
+  $ rtx global --pin nodejs@18

   # show the current version of nodejs in ~/.tool-versions
   $ rtx global nodejs
-  20.0.0
+  18.0.0
 ```
 ### `rtx implode`